 Jeremiah 50 does not bode well for Babylon!
 It is interesting, in that King Nebuchadnezzar and Babylon have played a large role in sacking Jerusalem & Judah - to discipline them for their sins.
 And now the tide is coming back toward Babylon.
 Verse 28 really stood out to me today as a clear indication that destroying the Temple in Jerusalem was a really really bad idea for Babylon...
 "Listen to the people who have escaped from Babylon, as they tell in Jerusalem how the Lord our God has taken vengeance against those who destroyed his Temple."
 Below is a miniature from the 15th century French artist Fouquet that shows Nebuchadnezzar´s army attacking the Temple in Jerusalem in 586 B.C. (though this is quite an artistic interpretation of the Temple...)

 Chapter 50 does bode well for Israel & Judah - verses 4 & 5 tell us: "Then the people of Israel and Judah will join together," says the LORD, "weeping and seeking the LORD their God.
 They will ask the way to Jerusalem and will start back home again.
 They will bind themselves to the LORD with an eternal covenant that will never again be broken."
 How often do we weep and seek the Lord?
 Should we ever literally weep and seek God?
 Can we learn something about the power of weeping from the people of Israel and Judah on how we can bind ourselves to God with an eternal covenant that will never be broken?

-Worship God: Today's readings in Jeremiah 31 reminded me of the Newsboys song song "Shine."
-Here's a great live high energy version of this song!
+Worship Video: Today's readings in Jeremiah 31 reminded me of the Newsboys fun song "Shine."

 Do you want to shine?
 Click here and Shine!